-- f) Other considerations for vertical SKED rigging. - 8.
+- c) Rigging the SKED stretcher for transfer in the horizontal orientation. - d) Standard SKED rigging for transfer in the vertical orientation. - e) Alternative SKED rigging for transfer in the vertical orientation. - f) Other considerations for vertical SKED rigging. - 8.
 Discuss and demonstrate using the OSS when removing victims in confined space emergencies. - a) Developed to be used with the SKED stretcher. - b) Similar to the KED and LSP Halfback. - c) Used for spinal immobilization. - d) Can also be used when a full-body harness is placed around both the OSS and the patient. - 9.
-Discuss and demonstrate using the LSP Halfback when removing victims in confined space emergencies. - a) Similar to both OSS and KED. - b) Has six lifting handles for patient transfer when used as a short immobilizer. - c) A lifting bridle is provided by the manufacturer and can be attached to D rings built into the Halfback device. - d) Training should be conducted before attempting to use this device in a rescue operation. - 10.
+Discuss and demonstrate using the LSP Halfback when removing victims in confined space emergencies. - a) Similar to both OSS and KED. - b) Has six lifting handles for patient transfer when used as a short immobilizer. - A lifting bridle is provided by the manufacturer and can be attached to D rings built into the Halfback device. - d) Training should be conducted before attempting to use this device in a rescue operation. - 10.
 Discuss and demonstrate using the basket litter when removing victims in confined space emergencies. - a) Consideration for basket litter design and considerations. - b) Securing the patient to the basket litter. - c) Rigging the basket litter for patient transfer in the horizontal orientation. - d) Rigging the basket litter for patient transfer in the vertical orientation.

-Reference: Wiley Confined Space Entry and Emergency Response, pages 413-458.
+Reference: WILEY Confined Space Entry and Emergency Response, pages 413-458.